AI-driven design automation: Cloud providers and hyperscalers

 Large cloud service providers and hyperscale companies have two main roles.
 They provide the powerful and flexible computing power needed to run difficult AI and EDA tasks, and many also design their own custom silicon, often using AI in their internal design processes.

 Google Cloud, for example, provides a platform that supports EDA workloads with flexible computing resources, special storage solutions, and high speed networking.
 At the same time, Google's internal chip design teams have contributed to EDA research, especially by using reinforcement learning for physical design tasks like chip floorplanning.

 IBM provides infrastructure on its cloud platform that is focused on EDA, with a strong emphasis on secure environments for foundries and high performance computing.
 Their solutions include high performance parallel storage and tools for managing large scale jobs.
 These are designed to help design houses manage the complex simulation and modeling tasks that are part of modern EDA.

+Open Source EDA Providers

+Among the new generation of open-source integrated circuit EDA providers, Revolution EDA is offering an AI Terminal plugin that connects to some of the leading LLMs, such as Google Gemini, Claude and Mistral.
+The use of JSON, as design data format, allows for a compatible interaction with LLM's.